denten-books/plain-text/2-device.md

 a "pleasant illusion," where there is "no chance of our finding, perceiving, recreating, the *form* of the book [emphasis mine]" [@lubbock_craft_1921, 6].

-Unlike the lay reader, the critic's task is to engage in the particulates of the writing craft.
+Unlike the lay reader who escapes into the novel's pleasurable details, the critic is to engage with the novel as completed whole, accessible to the mind only after the reading is finished.
 Lubbock writes that "far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
-Echoing Boris Eichenbaum in "How *The Overcoat* is Made", Lubbock calls the reader's attention to the technology or craft of literary construction.
+But the image of the novel is also no longer equivalent to its physical manifestation.
+The literary object is reassembled in the mind, as an idea.
+Echoing Boris Eichenbaum in "How *The Overcoat* is Made", Lubbock calls the reader's attention to the technology or craft of such literary such construction.
 He promises to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
 "How they are made is the only question I ask," he writes [@shklovksy_poetika_1919;
 @lubbock_craft_1921, 12 & 28; @eichenbaum_how_1995].
 "The author of the book
 was a craftsman," he concludes.
 It is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
 Lubbock's usage of an object-oriented vocabulary---"parts," "forms," "shapes," "proportions," and "designs"---nevertheless refer to ideational, mental constructs, just as it was for Shklovsky and Eichenbaum.
 "The book vanishes as we lay our hands on it," Lubbock writes [@lubbock_craft_1921, 273].
 Critics must chose to see either the trees or the forest.
 As the totality of the work comes into view, the technical details of craft---and the book itself---disappear.
 But viewed up close, the technical particulates also obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note, stopping short of recovering the book as an object.
 "If only there was one single tangible and measurable fact about the book," Lubbock